OSNews

 Why are we still using those horrible internal 9/10-pin connectors for USB, the front panel, audio, and so on?
 These are absolutely dreadful connectors, spread out all over the motherboard in illogical places forcing you to route cabling in unnatural ways, and the pins can easily bend.
 This is terrible 80s technology that we should've fixed by now.

 And the most idiotic connector of them all, which is huge, stiff, almost impossible to plug in, remove, or route properly: the ATX power plug from the PSU to the motherboard.
 This thing is probably one of the worst connectors you can possibly find inside any computer, and the slot on the motherboard is in an incredibly illogical place considering most case layouts.
-To make matters worse, the CPU power connector sits at the top-right (usually) of the motherboard, so that's another unwieldy connector and cable with an unnatural route that you have to deal with.
+To make matters worse, the CPU power connector sits at the top-left (usually) of the motherboard, so that's another unwieldy connector and cable with an unnatural route that you have to deal with.
 It's just terrible.

 I like the inside of my computer to look as neat and tidy as possible - not only because it looks nice and is easier to clean, but also because it improves airflow, something quite important with today's processors and graphics cards.
 However, aging standards with terrible designs and horrible usability that wouldn't look out of place in a 1960s mainframe make that quite the challenge.